-Y ear End
+Year End

 2017

-Lease guarantees and contingent rent on leases (a) \$ 60.4
+Lease guarantees and contingent rent on leases (a) \$60.4

-Recourse on loans (b) 0.3
+Recourse on loans (b)

 Letters of credit (c) 32.6

-Total \$ 93.3
+Total \$93.3

-(a) Wendy's has guaranteed the performance of certain leases and other obligations, primarily from former Company-operated restaurant locations now operated by franchisees, amounting to \$59.9 million as of December 31, 2017.
+- (a) Wendy's has guaranteed the performance of certain leases and other obligations, primarily from former Company-operated restaurant locations now operated by franchisees, amounting to \$59.9 million as of December 31, 2017.
 These leases extend through 2056.
 In addition, Wendy's is contingently liable for certain other leases which have been assigned to unrelated third parties who have indemnified Wendy's against future liabilities amounting to \$0.5 million as of December 31, 2017.
-These leases expire on various dates through 2021.

-(c) The Company has outstanding letters of credit with various parties totaling \$32.6 million, of which \$3.2 million are cash collateralized.
+These leases expire on various dates through 2021. - (b) Wendy's provides loan guarantees to various lenders on behalf of franchisees under debt arrangements for new restaurant development and equipment financing to promote systemwide initiatives.
+Recourse on the majority of these loans is limited, generally to a percentage of the original loan amount or the current loan balance on individual franchisee loans or an aggregate minimum for the entire loan arrangement. - (c) The Company has outstanding letters of credit with various parties totaling \$32.6 million, of which \$3.2 million are cash collateralized.
 The Company does not expect any material loss to result from these letters of credit because we do not believe performance will be required.